Brent Frazee: Kansas a great state for crappie fishing

 He set his trolling motor on spot-lock so that he would keep his boat just a long cast from the bank in a rocky cove.
 But every time he would cast his jig and bobber combination, a gust of wind would sweep it far off course.

-Burwell and I made an adjustment and went to a 1/8th-ounce jig head, and it was a game-changer.
-We were able to reach our desired targets and the crappies were waiting.
-We began catching the fish we were after and a mix of other species — including walleyes, smallmouth bass, white bass and catfish — as well.
+Burwell and I made an adjustment and went to a 1/8-ounce jig head, and it was a game-changer.
+We were able to reach our desired targets, and the crappie were waiting.
+We began catching the fish we were after and a mix of other species — including walleye, smallmouth bass, white bass and catfish — as well.

 “Fishing is a series of adjustments,” said Burwell, an occupational therapist.
 “No two days are alike.”

 Burwell likes to fish with hair jigs, either tipped with a minnow or bare.
-Others use a variety of plastic baits to entice the crappies to bite.
+Others use a variety of plastic baits to entice the crappie to bite.

 Males, dressed in their black spawning colors, come in first.
 Females often hang in slightly deeper water for water temperatures to rise before they will join the males to spawn.